 Luger plunged Sydney’s hand into the tank pinning the soft green and black frog under the palm of her hand.
 She could feel it squirming against her flesh as she struggled to pull her hand free.

-Are those zombies in his head going to kill me for a stupid motorcycle?
+Sydney’s mind raced, Are those zombies in his head going to kill me for a stupid motorcycle?
 “Pack,” she shouted, “focus!
 The frogs are poisonous.”
 Without warning Sydney swung her fist around and pummeled Luger’s muscled arm.

 "I am, Syd.
 Trust me."